 - Tofu comes in many different textures that your baby may enjoy such as 'silken' (soft) to 'extra-firm' (dense and moist).

-- If the texture is too watery, press with a paper towel to remove excess moisture then cut into strips.
+- If the texture is too watery, press with a paper towel to remove excess moisture.
+Then cut into strips.

 Feeding Tips